Find a Community

 In addition to the safety issues that might arise when a decline in a senior’s cognitive health is kept hidden is the fact that the disease will be more advanced when it is finally diagnosed.
 Sometimes that diagnosis comes as the result of an emergency, such as the senior wandering from home or the spouse ending up in the hospital from a stress-related condition.
 This forces the family to find a senior care solution amidst a crisis.

 If an older adult in your life is living with Alzheimer’s, Five Star Senior Living can help.
 Our memory care neighborhoods provide a safe, supportive environment utilizing Montessori-based dementia programming.
-Call the Five Star community nearest you to schedule a private visit to learn more!
+Contact the Five Star community nearest you to schedule a tour to learn more!

 Subscribe to the Five Star Blog